Kong/docs.konghq.com/app/_src/gateway/migrate-to-new-dns-client.md

 #### CNAME

-The new DNS client no longer performs CNAME dereferencing; this task is entirely handled by the DNS server.
+The DNS client does not offer CNAME dereferencing, this task is entirely handled by the DNS server.

 {:.note}
 > The new DNS client does not consider the order of record types when querying a domain.
 It only queries either IP addresses (A and AAAA records) or SRV records, but not both.